-In 2016, Putnam recorded a restructuring charge of \$33, which is recorded in restructuring and acquisition expenses in the Consolidated Statements of Earnings.
-Of this amount, \$19 remains unpaid at December 31, 2016 and is recorded in other liabilities.
-This charge reflects expense reductions and a realignment of its resources to best position itself for current and future opportunities.
-The Company expects to pay these remaining amounts during 2017.
+In 2016, Putnam recorded a restructuring expense of \$33, which is recorded in restructuring expenses in the Consolidated Statements of Earnings.
+All amounts have been paid at December 31, 2017.
+This restructuring is in respect of activities aimed at achieving planned expense reductions and a realignment of its resources to best position itself for current and future opportunities.